Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/firewall-networking-airgapping/how-to-tail-customer-firewall.md

-# How To: Tail a Customer Firewall to Check for Dropped Traffic
+# Tail a Customer Firewall to Check for Dropped Traffic

 ## Steps